hive-engine/hivesmartcontracts-wiki/Burndollar-contract.md

 After the initial creation of the child .D token.
 This action allows the token issuer to update two parameters if needed.
 The fee for doing so is 100 BEED.

 * requires active key: yes
+* Callable by: owner of the parent token

 * fields
   * symbol = symbol of the parent token where the parameters are being updated